croweman/elency-config/README.md

 * The demo has a dependency on `Docker Compose`.

-The demo spins up in a docker containerised environment a mongo instance populated with sample data, an `elency-config-server` (with ui) and a `node client` that consumes configuration from the `Centre` app under team `Atlanta Falcons` with real time refreshing every `1000ms`.
+The demo spins up in a docker containerised environment a mongo instance populated with sample data, an `elency-config-server` (with ui) and a `node and csharp client` that consumes configuration from the `Centre` app under team `Atlanta Falcons` with real time refreshing every `1000ms`.

 The demo can be setup by firstly downloading <a href="https://raw.githubusercontent.com/croweman/elency-config/master/demo/docker/docker-compose.yml">docker-compose.yml</a> and placing it into an `elency-config` directory.